Western Sydney is the nation’s fastest growing, economic centre. The region also has the highest levels of cultural diversity in NSW.

 With a dream of becoming a doctor, Lily was practical in her approach of choosing the right university.

 “There were three undergraduate medicine programs in NSW that I was considering.
-What it came down to, for me, is that the course structure at Western was very practical compared to the other unis.
+What it came down to, for me, is that the program structure at Western was very practical compared to the other unis.
 There were opportunities to get into hospitals and healthcare settings earlier on in the program, and to learn by doing - which really appealed to me.”

 The final, deciding factor was Western’s offer of a Vice Chancellor’s Leadership Scholarship, which recognised Lily’s involvement with local community organisations and charity groups.